-Mortgage valuations Cost
+Mortgage valuation Cost

 For the most part, mortgage valuations are less expensive than full structural surveys and homebuyer’s reports.
 This is because there is less detail and they take less time to complete.
 Depending on the property size, you can expect to pay anything from £150-£1,500, though some lenders will offer free valuations for applicants.

-Homebuyer’s reports Cost
+Homebuyer’s report Cost

 Homebuyer’s surveys are more expensive than mortgage valuations, but cost less than full structural surveys.
 Typically, they cost upwards of £400.

-Full structural surveys Cost
+Full structural survey Cost

 Thee are the most expensive types of house surveys because they go into a great deal of detail.
 Expect to pay at least £600, but for higher-value properties it will be considerably more.

 When it comes to mortgage valuations, surveyors will sometimes perform a simple computerised valuation, which can be completed in minutes.
 If they have to visit the property, the valuation could be completed in about 15 minutes (more for larger properties).